stem cell therapy alzheimers dementia

 Signs & Symptoms of Alzheimer’s

-Alzheimers show a wide variety of symptoms, including personality changes, memory loss followed by severely impaired intellectual/cognitive functions that arise from the disease itself or from any trauma to the brain tissue.
-Such symptoms are NOT part of the normal aging cycle and are usually severe enough to impact the daily activities, relationships, and independence of the affected persons.
+Alzheimer’s shows a wide variety of symptoms, including personality changes and memory loss, followed by severely impaired intellectual/cognitive functions that arise from the disease itself or any trauma to the brain tissue.
+Such symptoms are NOT part of the normal aging cycle and are usually severe enough to impact the affected persons’ daily activities, relationships, and independence.
 Alzheimer’s “AD” is the most commonly known type of dementia, but there are other diagnosed forms of neurodegenerative disease, including vascular and mixed dementia.

 Difference between Dementia and Alzheimer’s